Boulder County Community Survey: Some residents will receive a text message over the next two weeks asking them to take a survey.

 Program Summary

 The Boulder County Climate Equity Fund is a new grant program designed to advance climate justice in our community.
-The fund will distribute up to $2.5 million in 2025.
+The fund distributed more than $2 million in 2025.

-The Boulder County Climate Equity Fund will advance Boulder County’s racial equity goals, support those most impacted by the climate crisis, and enable grassroots and neighborhood leaders to implement impactful climate action.
+The Boulder County Climate Equity Fund advances Boulder County’s racial equity goals, support those most impacted by the climate crisis, and enable grassroots and neighborhood leaders to implement impactful climate action.

 Program Timeline